Winterizing Winterizing — Do I Need Pool Antifreeze? Complete Winterizing Guide

 When do I actually need pool antifreeze for winter?

-Getting ready to close my pool for the winter and I'm confused about antifreeze.
+According to my old above-ground pool routine I never needed antifreeze, but now I'm questioning everything with this inground setup.
 My neighbor swears by it but another friend says it's totally unnecessary.
 I live in an area where we definitely get below freezing temps, but I'm not sure if my equipment can be completely drained or not.

 What are the situations where pool antifreeze is actually needed?
 And if I do need it, does it matter what type I buy?
 Don't want to mess this up and end up with burst pipes come spring!